Inedo/inedo-docs/Content/proget/feeds/npm/howto-npm-publish.md

 ![](/resources/docs/proget-npm-createfeed.png){height="" width="50%"}

-Then select "No Connectors (Private packages only)" as we will be creating a private feed.
+Then select "Private/Internal npm Packages" as we will be creating a private feed.
 From here, we will give our feed a name.
 For this article, we will call it `internal-npm`, and then click "Create Feed".

 ![](/resources/docs/proget-npm-internal-name.png){height="" width="50%"}

-We are then presented with several options.
-These relate to ProGet's [Vulnerability Scanning and Blocking](/docs/proget/sca/vulnerabilities) features, however they are only for users looking to use third party packages.
-Leave these boxes unchecked, and select [Set Feed Features].
 You will then be redirected to your new `internal-npm` feed, currently empty.

 ![](/resources/docs/proget-npm-internal-empty.png){height="" width="50%"}